QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 Returns

-[bool] Returns true if encoding succeeded; false if the output buffer is too small.
+[bool] true on success; false if the buffer is too small or if any pointer argument is NULL.